nathanchere/rms-letter-spider/README.md

 # RMS Open Letter Spider

-This spider collects a list of the GitHub usernames of the RMS open letter of support signatories for use with the [rms-letter-sigs Chrome Extension](https://github.com/aaronbassett/rms-letter-sigs)
+This spider collects a list of the GitHub usernames of the RMS mob harrassment letter signatories for use with the [rms-letter-sigs Chrome Extension](https://github.com/nathanchere/rms-letter-sigs)

 ## Usage